maxbailly/employees/README.md

 # `employees`

-A small and lightweight crate to hide most of the burden of setting up threads.
+A small and lightweight crate to hide most of the burden of setting up long-living threads.

 # Philosophy

-This crate sees threads as unique entities called `workers` which live as long as the program lives.
+This crate sees threads as unique entities called `workers` which may (or may not) live as long as the program lives. `Workers` are spawned in `Runtimes` that manage them.

 # Usage